We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 Careers in Physical Therapy

-Physical therapists are movement experts that practice in various settings, including hospitals, outpatient clinics, fitness facilities and nursing homes.
-Learn more about the salary, practice settings and career outlook of a physical therapist on the American Physical Therapy Associations’ careers page.
+Physical therapists are movement experts who practice in various settings, including hospitals, outpatient clinics, fitness facilities, and nursing homes.
+Learn more about the salary, practice settings, and career outlook of a physical therapist on the American Physical Therapy Association’s careers page.

 Accreditation